MarcMaussner/qml_cysec/README.md

     - added PGD with reduced images (16x16 -> 8x8) and run with mixed-device
     - added PGD with reduced images (16x16 -> 8x8) and run with qiskit-AER
     - added PGD with reduced images (16x16 -> 8x8) and run with fake_device=Fake_LimaV2 -> Marc -> Ongoing

+- 17.04.2025: FollowUp
+  - Bibliography -> Volker + Marc ongoing
+  - added PGD with reduced images (16x16 -> 8x8) and run with fake_device=Fake_LimaV2 -> Marc -> Ongoing
+  - Planning of Paper:
+    - Introduction -> Volker
+    - Methods, Results -> Marc
+    - Bibliography will be inserted from Volker, Marc
+  - FollowUp on 28.04. to plan and discuss last steps until dealine 02.05.2025